The Friedmann-Lemaitre-Robertson-Walker Big Bang singularities are well behaved: Abstract

 \section{Abstract}

 We show that the Big Bang singularity of the Friedmann-Lema\^itre-Robertson-Walker model does not raise major problems to General Relativity.
 We prove a theorem showing that the Einstein equation can be written in a non-singular form, which allows the extension of the spacetime before the Big Bang.
+The physical interpretation of the fields used is discussed.

-These results follow from our research on singular semi-Riemannian geometry and singular General Relativity \cite{Sto11a,Sto11b,Sto11d} (which we applied in previous articles to the black hole singularities \cite{Sto11e,Sto11f,Sto11g,Sto11c}).
+These results follow from our research on singular semi-Riemannian geometry and singular General Relativity.